Deon van der Walt

 He also performed at numerous international festivals, especially at the Salzburg Festival, where he sang Belmonte in Mozart's Abduction from the Seraglio and Ferrando in Così fan tutte under Riccardo Muti.

-On video, he can be seen in Handel's Semele as Jupiter, singing a long, beautifully shaped "Where'er you walk"; in Donizetti's Linda di Chamounix with Edita Gruberová; and in La belle Hélène.
+On video, he can be seen in Handel's Semele as Jupiter, singing "Where'er you walk"; in Donizetti's Linda di Chamounix with Edita Gruberová; and in La belle Hélène.

-Deon van der Walt died at 47 on his family's vineyard in South Africa, shot by his father, who then committed suicide.
+Deon van der Walt died at 47 at his family's vineyard in South Africa, shot by his father, who then committed suicide.